dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

   A(this.n);
 }

-inline class B implements num {
-  final A a;
+inline class B implements num { // OK. final A a;
   A(this.a);
 }